 The phase state of the aerosols also affects their climate properties.
-For example, in the glassy state, the water vapor uptake by the SOA is greatly reduced, limiting the ability of particles to have liquid water condense on them and thus hampering the formation of liquid cloud droplets (Shiraiwa et al., 2011; Zobrist et al., 2011; Price et al., 2015).
+For example, in the glassy state, the water vapor uptake by the SOAs is greatly reduced, limiting the ability of particles to have liquid water condense on them and thus hampering the formation of liquid cloud droplets (Shiraiwa et al., 2011; Zobrist et al., 2011; Price et al., 2015).
 However, there is evidence that glassy SOAs are effective ice nucleation agents.
-Their ability to nucleate ice crystals to form Cirrus clouds in the upper troposphere may be particularly important given the key role of these clouds in global warming (Wilson et al., 2012; Berkemeier et al., 2014).
-Lack of adequate data describing these processes contributes to the high uncertainty of atmospheric aerosol impact on climate change (Shiraiwa et al., 2017).
+Their ability to nucleate ice crystals to form cirrus clouds in the upper troposphere may be particularly important given the key role of these clouds in global warming (Wilson et al., 2012; Berkemeier et al., 2014).
+A lack of adequate data describing these processes contributes to the high uncertainty of atmospheric aerosol impact on climate change (Shiraiwa et al., 2017).

 The importance of the phase state of organic aerosols in the evaluation of their climate effects has motivated several studies in this field.
 However, these studies are difficult to perform and the data obtained so far are limited.
-Renbaum-Wolff et al. (2013) studied the phase state and viscosity of the water-soluble part of $\alpha$ -pinene SOA at several humidity levels and phase separation effects.
-Zhang et al. (2015) characterized the viscosity of $\alpha$ -pinene SOA across a wide range of relative humidity levels.
-Rothfuss and Petters (2017) studied the viscosities of sucrose particles with sodium dodecyl sulfate (SDS) particles up to $10^7$ Pa under sub-freezing temperature regimes.
+Renbaum-Wolff et al. (2013) studied the phase state and viscosity of the water-soluble part of α -pinene SOAs at several humidity levels and phase separation effects.
+Zhang et al. (2015) characterized the viscosity of α -pinene SOAs across a wide range of relative humidity levels.
+Rothfuss and Petters (2017) studied the viscosities of sucrose particles with sodium dodecyl sulfate (SDS) particles up to 10^7 Pa under subfreezing temperature regimes.
 There have also been a few studies exploring the glass transition temperature of atmospherically relevant organic compounds by using differential scanning calorimetry (DSC) (Koop et al., 2011; Lienhard et al., 2012; Dette et al., 2014; Dette and Koop, 2015).

-Despite past studies, very little information is available on how organic aerosols become glass as temperature, and the rate of cooling/heating changes.
-Such information is required to model the aerosol phase when aerosols are transported from one region of the atmosphere to another (Murray et al., 2010; Wilson et al., 2012).
-In an early 2011 study Koop and co-workers performed experiments that led them to estimate glass transition temperature (Tg) values of 268-290K for a range of surrogate biogenic SOA compounds by utilizing the DSC method.
-The results show that oxidation and/or oligomerization reactions leading to higher oxygen to carbon ratios (O:C) yield higher Tg values.
-Dette et al. (2014) used the "metastable aerosol by the low temperature evaporation of solvent" (MARBLES) technique to provide information on the glass-to liquid transition temperatures of pure organic compounds and organic-inorganic binary mixtures.
-Their results show that the glass transition temperatures of these mixtures can be accurately described by the Gordon-Taylor equation that describes the glass transition of binary mixtures.
-However, to evaluate the impact of SOA and its possible phase transitions on climate and air quality issues, the current techniques need to be improved in order to adapt to the atmospheric aerosol sampling requirements.
+Despite past studies, very little information is available on how organic aerosols become glass as temperature and the rates of cooling and heating change.
+This information is required to model the aerosol phase when aerosols are transported from one region of the atmosphere to another (Murray et al., 2010; Wilson et al., 2012).
+In an early 2011 study Koop and co-workers performed experiments that led them to estimate glass transition temperature (T_g) values of 268-290 K for a range of surrogate biogenic SOA compounds by utilizing the DSC method.
+The results show that oxidation and/or oligomerization reactions leading to higher oxygen to carbon ratios (O: C) yield higher T_g values.
+Dette et al. (2014) used the "metastable aerosol by the low temperature evaporation of solvent" (MARBLES) technique to provide information on the glass-to-liquid transition temperatures of pure organic compounds and organic-inorganic binary mixtures.
+Their results show that the glass transition temperatures of these mixtures can be accurately described by the Gordon- Taylor equation, which describes the glass transition of binary mixtures.
+However, to evaluate the impact of SOAs and its possible phase transitions on climate and air quality issues, the current techniques need to be improved in order to adapt to the atmospheric aerosol sampling requirements.